-A reliable performer that produces year after year.
-Creamy white petals with a soft yellow trumpet that fades to cream.
+A reliable performer that produces an unfailing show year after year.
+The creamy white petals are crowned with a soft yellow, flared trumpet that fades to cream, almost white.
 The 9cm flowers open mid season.

-Great in the garden, these daffodils are easy to grow and can be left in the ground to naturalise.
+Great in the garden and a cinch to grow.
 We have trialled and tested these varieties to ensure they are good and hardy, and we are confident of their quality.
-They can be relied upon to produce masses of reliable spring colour for many years to come.
+They can be relied upon to produce masses of unfailing spring colour for many years to come.

-Daffodils are easy, they like the simple things in life; plenty of sun and a well drained soil.
+Double Daffodils are easy and they like the simple things in life; plenty of sun and a well drained soil.

-Plant Daffodil bulbs three times as deep as the bulb is high with the pointy end up.
-The depth will protect them from heat and soil erosion, as well as providing strength for the stem.
+Plant Daffodil bulbs three times as deep as the bulb is high, with the pointy end up.
+This depth will help protect them from heat and soil erosion, as well as providing strength for the stem.

-Allow the foliage to remain until it has yellowed.
-This is the time when the Daffodil foliage is gathering energy and nutrients for next year’s blooms.
+Allow the foliage to remain until it has yellowed as this is when the bulbs are gathering energy and nutrients for next year’s blooms.
 Keep the plants relatively moist during this time, and add a little general purpose fertiliser.
-Daffodils like Potash and slow release fertiliser brands which are low in nitrogen (this means more flowers and less foliage), and you don’t need much as they are not heavy feeders.
+Daffodils appreciate Potash and slow release fertiliser brands which are low in nitrogen (so you get more flowers and less foliage).
+Don’t be too heavy handed, you won’t need much as they are not heavy feeders.

 Supplied as: Bulbs